boy1dr/SpleeterGui/README.md

 The compressed project is now 904MB and is downloaded 4,400 times per month (averaged per month over the past 12 months). so expect ~4TB/month.

-I have always provided a complied version of this software for easy install but Microsoft continue to flag these as virus infected and i can no longer suppor such an endeavour.
+I have always provided a compiled version of this software for easy install but Microsoft continue to flag these as virus infected and i can no longer suppor such an endeavour.

 Please understand this decision has not come lightly.